DevEnjoysMath/ai-agent-for-SMEs/README.md

-# Puja's Beauty Parlour Booking System
+# Beauty Parlour Booking System

-A WhatsApp-based booking system for Puja's Beauty Parlour that handles customer appointments, notifications, and calendar management.
+A WhatsApp-based booking system for a beauty parlour that handles customer appointments, notifications, and calendar management.

 ## Features